brainsatplay/DOMElement/README.md

 ```html
 <customelement- props='{"a":"1","b":"2","c":"3"}'><customelement- />
 ```
 Can define props, onresize, onchanged, oncreate, ondelete, and even template just like other stock html functions.
+The prop onrenderchange if included will trigger the render function, and you can supply a function to fire after the fact.

 ```js
 let elm = document.querySelector('customelement-');